project-khronos/MobilePunch-FrontEnd/README.md

 # Project Kronos - FrontEnd
-A repository for hosting the front end of mobile punch.
+A repository for hosting the front end of Project Kronos.

 ## Motivation
 * Project management and event tracking all in one place